 This Oxford research on how susceptible our jobs are to automation highlighted back in 2013 how more than 40% of jobs were at risk thanks to the rise of automation.

 Now that AI is coming in with the 5th Industrial Revolution, the job risk would surely be there, but jobs won't be lost to ones who update their knowledge base.
 No, that doesn't mean that data-operators are supposed to learn machine learning, but at least they have to gear up with the change.
 AI and automation are just here for the betterment of consumers, ease for businesses, and make employees' jobs simpler.

 Hot on the Block: This Amazing Workforce Engagement Software

 As we officially step into the world of remote work, it's obvious that employees need a platform to communicate and collaborate on everything work and beyond.
-Emails and IM's have already been deemed too professional, which is where Empuls, the workforce engagement software fills the void.
+Emails and IMs have already been deemed too professional, where Empuls, the workforce engagement software, fills the void.

-With Empuls' rewards and recognition traits, the organization can celebrate big wins and small victories by sending out pats on the back, awards, and value tokens to keep the workforce motivated - which is especially lacking in remote workers.
-Here's to the biggest prediction of all: a workforce engagement software shall save the day, and you'll see a lot more Empuls in the foreseeable future.
+With Empuls' rewards and recognition traits, the organization can celebrate big wins and small victories by sending out pats on the back, awards, and value tokens to keep the workforce motivated, especially lacking in remote workers.
+Here's to the most significant prediction of all: workforce engagement software shall save the day, and you'll see a lot more Empuls in the foreseeable future.
 Give it a try now.

 Bring on the New Decade!

-Now that the new year rolls out as the opening act for the new decade, here’s how the workforce trends should phase out in the year 2021.
-It would turn out to be a brilliant decade for all stakeholders in the business, but one thing’s for sure—employees dig recognition, respect, and a formidable pay.
-Hence, keeping them engaged is extremely crucial so that they are adaptable to every trend that comes along.
+Now that the new year rolls out as the opening act for the new decade, here's how the workforce trends should phase out in the year 2022.
+It would turn out to be a brilliant decade for all stakeholders in the business, but one thing's for sure—employees dig recognition, respect, and formidable pay.
+Hence, keeping them engaged is highly crucial to adapt to every trend that comes along.